-8. Put guidelines in place for online communication your ministry uses – prevent mass emails to the whole group, use a Page instead of Groups in Facebook (more information on these coming soon!), and block messages and posts if necessary.
+8. Put guidelines in place for online communication your ministry uses – prevent mass emails to the whole group.
+Block messages and posts if necessary.

 9. Have a training session on cliques with your Women’s Ministry Team.
 Sometimes our teams are perceived as cliques!
 Discuss if this is a problem your ministry is facing and brainstorm ways it can be addressed.

 10. Accept the fact that women are going to group up and not everyone is going to click.
 Pray and seek wise counsel to make certain you are not making a bigger deal out of it than it really is.
 Sometimes our perceptions are not accurate.